h-braun/conky/README.md

 The configurations in this repository were tested with an NVIDIA graphics card and an AMD Ryzen CPU.

-### Graphics card

-#### NVidia
-Ensure `nvidia-smi is` installed to provide GPU temperature and wattage data.

-Currently, I have not tested this with an AMD graphics card.

 ### CPU
 CPU temperature and fan speed are sourced from `hwmon`.
 There are multiple ways to find which source provides these values.